 - maintenance/development of ECAC's report on a standard method for noise modelling (ECAC Doc 29, 4th Edition);

-- further harmonisation of European environmental policies on noise, local air quality and climate change, including via information sharing, exchanges on best practices and provision of guidance material; and
+- further harmonisation of European environmental policies on noise, local air quality, climate change and sustainable aviation fuels via information sharing, exchanges on best practices and provision of guidance material; and

 This group is co-chaired by a representative of one ECAC Member State and a representative of the European Commission (except for activities not involving EU competencies), and composed of European CAEP members and observers, EASA and EUROCONTROL, and the European co-rapporteurs of CAEP working groups and task forces.

-This group is also open to participation of advisers involved in CAEP work and able to bring expertise, and committed to actively contributing.
+This group is also open to the participation of advisers involved in CAEP work and able to bring expertise and committed to actively contributing.

 When deemed necessary, technical input or preparatory work is provided by small temporary or permanent specialised task groups, upon request from EAEG.
-These specialised task groups can be either formal or informal, either already in existence (e.g. AIRMOD, APER Task Group), or new groups, based on needs.
+These specialised task groups can be either formal or informal, either already in existence (e.g. AIRMOD, APER Task Group, SAF Task Group), or new groups, based on needs.